jia-xinyu/jia-xinyu.github.io/_projects/5_project.md

     </div>
 </div>
 <div class="caption">
-    Official accounts - WeChat, Bilibili, Weibo (from left to right).
+    WeChat, Bilibili, and Weibo (from left to right).
 </div>